Interlake-Saints/the-late-and-great/_posts/2023-04-10-john-paul-batalis.md

   - /assets/batalis73.jpg
 gender: male
 ---
-John Paul Batalis of Milton-Freewater, Oregon passed away March 23, 2023 at Providence St. Mary Medical Center in Walla Walla at the age of 68 years.
-He was born September 21, 1954.
-Munselle-Rhodes Funeral Home of Milton-Freewater is in care of arrangements.
+John lived in Milton-Freewater, Oregon, and made his living as a photographer.
+Sadly, he passed away on March 23, 2023 at Providence St. Mary Medical Center in Walla Walla.
+He was 68 years old.